<function>

 Nanoseconds | ns | 10-9 |

 In the previous section, we introduced the fundamentals of memory allocations, highlighting that objects can be stored on either the heap or the stack.
-Furthermore, we emphasized on the conventional terminology used in programming and Julia, where allocations exclusively refer to those on the heap.
-This definition also gives rise to the expression that "an object allocates" when the object is stored on the heap.
+Furthermore, we introduced typical terminology in programming and Julia, where allocations exclusively refer to those on the heap.
+This convention gives rise to the common expression that an object "allocates" when it's stored on the heap.

 and @btime

-.
-To provide a comprehensive measure of performance, they not only return the total runtime of an operation, but additionally the heap allocations involved.
+don't just report the total runtime of an operation, but also provide a detailed account of the heap allocations involved.

-In the following, we initiate our analysis of memory allocation by categorizing objects into two groups: those that allocate and those that don't.
+Considering this, the current section categorizes objects into those that allocate and those that don't.

 We start by focusing on objects that don't allocate memory.
 They include: